Arneball/Android-Scala-Installer/README.md

-Installs scala library 2.11 on the rooted android phone This is used to avoid bundling the scala library with the apk everytime we compile during development, in release you have to do a full build including the scala-library in the proguard step to use:
+Installs scala library 2.11 on the rooted android phone This is used to avoid bundling the scala library with the apk everytime we compile during development, in release you have to do a full build including the scala-library in the proguard

+to use, put the following:

     <uses-library android:name="s1"/>
     <uses-library android:name="s2"/>